 What Is a Survival Bracelet and Why Do You Need One?

-If you've ever gone from trekking to camping to hiking and had to switch into survival mode, you know how difficult and uncomfortable it can be.
-You might not have everything you require on hand, forcing you to improvise.
+If you've ever gone from trekking, camping, or hiking to suddenly needing to survive in the wilderness, you know how tough and uncomfortable it can be.
+You might not have all the gear you need, and you have to make do with what's available.

 What Are Survival Bracelets?